raspberryvalley/docker-mkdocs/README.md

 ***

-## Pulling the image from Dockerhub
+## Pull MkDocs image from Docker hub

-Now we have sorted out everything, we have our brand new image on Docker Hub.
+Now we have sorted out everything, we have our brand new image on [Docker Hub](https://hub.docker.com).
 If you want to skip all the above, you can simply use our image to get started.
 Time to Pull the image.

 ```bash
 docker pull raspberryvalley/mkdocs:1.0